Neuronal competence for over 25 years

 In the sense of Industry 4.0

 NeuroCheck provides you with all the necessary interfaces for your endeavor.
-Neural networks can be integrated directly into NeuroCheck in the TensorFlow format.
+Neural networks can be integrated directly into NeuroCheck in the TensorFlow and ONNX format.
 Other model types such as CNTK, Watson, and others are also possible.
-As a basis for your deep learning application, process integration (Profibus, Profinet, EthernetIP etc.), hardware support (2-D, 3-D cameras), and data acquisition (image data, XML, data base) have already been part of the standard scope of NeuroCheck for a long time.
+As a basis for your deep-learning application, process integration (Profibus, Profinet, EthernetIP etc.), hardware support (2-D, 3-D cameras), and data acquisition (image data, XML, data base) have already been part of the standard scope of NeuroCheck for a long time.

 As part of an automated production step, a rubber sleeve is affixed to a carrier.
 This can cause pinches and back folding, which in turn may compromise leak tightness and thus the proper working of the assembly group.
 The challenging part of this inspection task is the high variety of fault appearances that can occur and that it is impossible to establish a quantitative classification of the faults.
 In addition, the component images differ in size, position, contrast, and brightness due to the production process.
 Traditional image procession produces a high rate of false alarms with an additional high risk for errors going undetected.